beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-7.0.md

 ### Pattern Matching

-- Pattern matching in C# 7.0 is a powerful feature that allows you to write more concise and readable code.
+Pattern matching in C# 7.0 is a powerful feature that allows you to write more concise and readable code.
 It enables you to check the type of an object and its properties in a more fluid and intuitive way.
 C# 7.0 introduces three types of patterns: constant patterns, type patterns, and var patterns.
 Let's delve into each of these with some examples to help you understand how they work.

-#### Constant Patterns

-- These patterns allow you to check if a value is equal to a specific constant.
+- **Constant Patterns**: These patterns allow you to check if a value is equal to a specific constant.
 This can be useful when you want to perform different actions based on the value of a variable.

   ```csharp
   object value = "Hello World";